 As Dr Abramson, discussing the effects of real-world politics like Trump’s election and Brexit on the classroom, emphasised in her presentation, “For the first time all semester, students realised that the entire goal of theory was to explain the world and if the theory didn’t work, they needed to become theorists.”

-We concluded our discussions with a renewed sense of purpose and self-awareness as teachers.
-As PhD researchers in the world of academic teaching, we were inspired to find newer ways of eliciting student reactions to theoretical and literary texts.
+We concluded our discussions with a renewed sense of self-awareness as teachers.
+As PhD researchers in the world of academic teaching, we were motivated to find newer ways of eliciting student reactions to theoretical and literary texts.
 We could, for example, focus in a granular way on the texts’ own use of language, and use these words as portals into larger political, philosophical and theoretical questions.
 When we next walk into a seminar room, then, we will have a far more heightened realisation that the texts we teach, and the way we ask for responses to them, have profound effects on how students make sense of the world.

 You may also like to read